swiftmyday/ParseServer-SwiftMyDay/README.md

 2. Clone this repo and change directoty to it
 3. Using terminal type `heroku login`
 4. Type `heroku create` to create an app in heroku
-5. Deploy your local code to heroky by typing `git push heroku master`
+5. Deploy your local code to heroku by typing `git push heroku master`

 # Local Development